Mortality Rates for Medicare Advantage Are Actually Significantly Lower and Better, with Fewer Deaths

 We have a record number of amputations in America.
 Each amputation literally costs $100,000 in billing for caregivers.
 Every amputation adds that $100,000 to that $4 billion cost for the country.

-When a Medicare Advantage plan functionally manages the ulcer levels in the feet of their patients and when a plan eliminates any of those $100,000 procedures, that elimination actually cuts that $4 trillion expense by that $100,000, because that particular expense does not happen and it isn’t in the total cost for the country.
+When a Medicare Advantage plan functionally manages the ulcer levels in the feet of their patients and when a plan eliminates any of those $100,000 procedures, that elimination actually cuts that total $4 trillion expense for the country by that $100,000, because that particular expense does not happen and it isn’t in the total cost for the country when it does not happen.

 We need to buy care by the package and not by the piece in order to organize both the purchase of care and the structure of care in any meaningful way as a country.
 That model can work if it is the new normal for the flow of cash in care.

-We are getting part way there with Medicare Advantage now.
+We are on the right track with Medicare Advantage now.
 The Affordable Care Act gave Medicare those purchasing tools to become a purchaser and not just a payer for care with the Medicare Advantage payment model and those particular Obama Care purchasing tools and are currently getting good use at multiple levels.

 Medicare Advantage has better benefits, better care, and far better costs — and that success should be much more visible to the country and to the policy world than it is now.